ThankYouFuture/insanely-fast-whisper-api/README.md

 # Insanely Fast Whisper API
 An API to transcribe audio with [OpenAI's Whisper Large v3](https://huggingface.co/openai/whisper-large-v3)!
-Powered by 🤗 Transformers, Optimum & flash-attn
+Powered by 🤗 Transformers and Optimum, with support for Apple Silicon (MPS) and NVIDIA GPUs (utilizing flash-attn where available).

 Features:
 * 🎤 Transcribe audio to text at blazing fast speeds
-* 📖 Fully open source and deployable on any GPU cloud provider
+* 📖 Fully open source, deployable on GPU cloud providers (for NVIDIA GPUs), and runnable locally on systems with NVIDIA GPUs or Macs with Apple Silicon (MPS).
 * 🗣️ Built-in speaker diarization
 * ⚡ Easy to use and Fast API layer
 * 📃 Async background tasks and webhooks